CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 # ICASSP SPGC Cadenza Challenge 2025: Predicting Lyric Intelligibility

 :::warning[🚧 Website Under Construction  🚧]
-The site is under construction.
-The full release will be available the 1st of September.
+The full release will be on the 1st of September.
-Check the [Key Dates](key_dates) for more details on the challenge timeline.

 **Last update: 2025-08-13**
 :::